Bloodwingv2/Nvidia-Disaster-Risk-Monitoring-Using-Satellite-Imagery/README.md

 # Nvidia's Disaster Risk Monitoring Using Satellite Imagery (My Notes on What I Learned)

 This Course combines AI, Machine Learning, and Satellite Data for Disaster Risk Assessment and Monitoring.
+*Note: Make sure to like the repo if you are gonna copy the solution :D helps me out a ton*

 ## Key Learnings